cchen156/Learning-to-See-in-the-Dark/README.md

 Tested in Ubuntu + Intel i7 CPU + Nvidia Titan X (Pascal) with Cuda (>=8.0) and CuDNN (>=5.0).
 CPU mode should also work with minor changes but not tested.

 ### Dataset

+### Update Aug, 2018:
+we found some misalignment with the ground-truth for image 10034, 10045, 10172.
+Please remove those images for quantitative results, but they still can be used for qualitative evaluations.

 We provide the dataset by Sony and Fuji cameras.
 To download the data, you can run
 ```Shell
 python download_dataset.py